hashicorp/terraform-provider-azurerm/website/docs/r/shared_image.html.markdown

 * `eula` - (Optional) The End User Licence Agreement for the Shared Image.

+* `generalized` - (Optional) Should the Operating System present in this Shared Image be generalized?
+Defaults to `true`.
+Changing this forces a new resource to be created.

 * `hyper_v_generation` - (Optional) The generation of HyperV that the Virtual Machine used to create the Shared Image is based on.
 Possible values are `V1` and `V2`.
 Defaults to `V1`.
 Changing this forces a new resource to be created.

 * `privacy_statement_uri` - (Optional) The URI containing the Privacy Statement associated with this Shared Image.

 * `release_note_uri` - (Optional) The URI containing the Release Notes associated with this Shared Image.

-* `os_state` - (Optional) The state of Operating System present in this Shared Image.
-Possible values are `Generalized` and `Specialized`.
-Defaults to `Generalized`.
-Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the Shared Image.